zscott/MultiBitExchange/README.md

 ## The Vision

-MultiBit Exchange is an exchange platform that can be leveraged as a starting point for creating an exchange of any kind.
+MultiBit Exchange is an open source platform for building exchanges.

 ## What is it?

+A platform that consists of an efficient event-based matching engine with a REST API front-end that allows you to:
+* Register multiple currency pairs
+* Submit market and limit orders
+* Cancel orders
+* View the status of your orders
+* View market depth
+* Stream real-time changes to market depth
+* View open orders
+* View order history
+* View trade history
+* Stream real-time trades

-MultiBit Exchange is a platform that consists of a REST API front-end and trading engine back-end.
-It also aims to be well tested and clean making it easier to understand and extend.
+MultiBit Exchanges is written by professional developers and is well tested and clean making it easier to understand and extend to:
+* Support additional analytics and real-time data streams
+* Support additional order types

 ## What can I do with it?